zekenie/web-reducer/meta/Feature Board.md

 - [ ] should there be a way to do self requests from the ui to test? going to curl is annoying? request modal?
 - [ ] Should we consider using [this data grid library](https://grid.glideapps.com/)
 - [ ] qr code resource?
-- [ ] have a qr endpoint for the img

 ## Todo